linh222/An_End2End_ABSA_Platform_4_Vietnamese_Ecommerce_Reviews_Beauty_Products/README.md

-# An_End2End_ABSA_Platform_4_Vietnamese_Ecommerce_Reviews_Beauty_Products
+# An End-to-End Aspect-based Sentiment Analysis Platform for Vietnamese Reviews about Beauty Products on E-commerce Websites
-An End-to-End Aspect-based Sentiment Analysis Platform for Vietnamese Reviews about Beauty Products on E-commerce Websites
+This repo is for the paper **An End-to-End Aspect-based Sentiment Analysis Platform for Vietnamese Reviews about Beauty Products on E-commerce Websites**.
+The solution to build an end2end platform is described here with the code and software is updated on May 2023